 School exclusions and managing ‘challenging behaviour’ – UK Government assessment

-The UK Government has taken steps to address gaps in the existing policy and legal framework regulating the use of exclusions.
-However, several reforms remain unimplemented.
-Groups with certain protected characteristics remain disproportionately likely to be excluded, and there is growing evidence regarding the use of unlawful, informal exclusions.
-Longstanding concerns about excessive use of restraint in schools also remain unaddressed; in particular, a lack of data continues to hamper schools’ ability to evaluate and respond to their own use of restrictive practices.
+The UK Government has taken welcome steps to address gaps in the existing policy and legal framework regulating the use of exclusions in England.
+Groups with certain protected characteristics remain disproportionately likely to be excluded.
+The UK Government has committed to take steps to improve the recording and monitoring of restraint in schools.
+A lack of data currently hampers schools’ ability to evaluate and respond to their own use of restrictive practices.

-- Evidence suggests that exclusions are used disproportionately for certain groups, including children with special educational needs, boys, those eligible for free school meals, Irish traveller heritage and Gypsy Roma heritage pupils, Black Caribbean, and Mixed White and Black Caribbean pupils.
+- Certain groups are at a higher risk of being excluded, including children with special educational needs, boys, those eligible for free school meals and Irish Traveller, Gypsy, Roma, Black Caribbean and mixed White and Black Caribbean pupils.

-- There have been growing concerns about ‘off-rolling’ – the process of removing pupils from the school roll without a formal exclusion and primarily in the interests of the school rather than the learner – and other forms of informal exclusions.
-Inspections by Ofsted and the Care Quality Commission found that unofficial exclusions had been used ‘too readily’ to cope with pupils with special educational needs and disabilities.
-The new Ofsted inspection framework, which came into effect in September 2019, reiterates that ‘off-rolling’ is never acceptable.
+- A research review published by Ofsted in 2019 discussed growing concerns about ‘off-rolling’ – the process of removing pupils from the school roll without a formal exclusion – in England and other forms of informal exclusion.
+Inspections by Ofsted and the Care Quality Commission in 2017 found that unofficial exclusions had been used ‘too readily’ to cope with pupils with special educational needs and disabilities.
+The Ofsted education inspection framework, which came into effect in September 2019, reiterates that ‘off-rolling’ is never acceptable.

 Read more about the UK and Welsh Governments’ actions on school exclusions and managing ‘challenging behaviour’.